SDC meetings 3 July

 Francesco Costa chair of the Training group also an update on the ongoing project "Promoting social dialogue in an enlarged Europe".
 He presented the otucomes from the Athens' workshop as well as the upcoming project's Final conference to take place on 3 July in Brussels.

 For the Postal sector evolution working group, Margaux Meidinger, chair of the group presented the ongoing project "Trend research for the postal sector" with in particular the list of key factors agreed upon in the Paris workshop.
-The consultant in charge of this project presented its methodology as well as examples from prospective analysis in other companies.
+The consultant in charge of this project, Z_Punkt, presented its methodology as well as examples from prospective analysis in other companies.

 Postal Sector Evolution working group project 'Trend research for the postal sector in 2030" - First workshop Paris 29-30 May